Bigless27/Python-Projects/Roman-Numerals/README.md

 * Input a number, give it an option of old Roman Numerals or Modern
 * Watch as that number is convertered into Roman Numeral form

+##### This program is run in the terminal
-- Some bugs with Modern Roman Numerals solution
+- Some bugs in the Modern Roman Numerals Coversion.
+Will post uupdated version soon.